Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 		- Unexplained left ventricular systolic dysfunction
 		- Evidence of severe myocardial ischaemia
 - Medical therapies may be indicated for patients with probably/definite type 1 MI
+## Temperature Control
+- Actively prevent fever by targeting temperature ≤37.5°C for comatose patients post-ROSC
+- Avoid fever ≥ 37.7°C for at least 72 hours post-ROSC in comatose patients
+- Duration of termpature control should be at least 24 hours from achieving target and fever prevention should continue for 36-72 hours
 ## Antiarrhythmic Therapy
 - For most patients observation without antiarrhythmic therapy is recommended however consider in:
 	- Recurrent arrhythmias